growilabs/growi-docs/docs/en/admin-guide/management-cookbook/import.md

 ### Import Method

-1. Log in to esa.io with owner account and access [Settings] → [User Settings] from the tab on the left.
+1. Log in to esa.io with owner account and access [Settings] → [User Settings] → [Applications] from the tab on the left.
 2. Click the [Generate new token] under [Personal access tokens] to issue a token to access esa.io from GROWI.
 3. Enter the token, check the [Read] box under [Select scopes]  then click [Save].